ARTICLES - FACE AND EAR IDENTIFICATION

 Avoid Overlays When Comparing Faces: See this example of how to compare similar faces correctly.

-How to Correctly Prepare Photographs to Authenticate Identities of Faces in Photographs: Most people, including many experts, do not know how to correctly prepare photos before they compare the faces.
-This simple four-step process ensures the accuracy of face comparisons.
+Preparing Photos for Analysis: Most people, including many experts, do not know how to correctly prepare photos before they compare the faces.
+This simple step-by-step process ensures the accuracy of face comparisons.

 Are These Photographs of Abraham Lincoln?: They look alike to the untrained eye, but are they the same person?
 Learning to examine facial features can help you determine who's who.
 This article examines known photographs of Abraham Lincoln and compares them to images purported to be of Lincoln.